zenia9012/seo-module-laravel/readme.md

-# Seo module for Laravel website
+# Seo tools module.
+Seo helpers package for websites on Laravel and Lumen

 ## This package renders the meta tags and Open Graph tags